Welcome to your new home away from home!

 The information below is designed to answer any questions you might have about living on campus at Wilkes University.
 If you have a specific question and cannot find the answer here, please feel free to contact us at (570) 408-4350 or firstname.lastname@example.org.

 Transfer Students are not required to live on campus; should you choose to join our residential community, we are more than excited to welcome you!
 Below are steps for completing your applications.
 Please note that all residential students are required to select a meal plan.
-Find out more about Dining Services on campus on the University’s website.
+Find out more about meal plans and dining on campus on the Dining Services page.

 - Log in to the Housing Self-Service page.